 If you live in a flat, make sure you know where your fire escape is and how to get out of the building in an emergency.
 This might sound overly dramatic but it’s just sensible.
 Weather conditions are getting more and more extreme all over the world, and storms, floods, and fires are unfortunately becoming more common.
 So know how to get out if you have to.
 And regularly check to make sure your escape exits are not broken, locked, blocked or stuck.

 Build a Safety Network

 Whether you’re planning some home renovations where a bunch of builders will be coming and going, or just have a business trip coming up: make sure someone knows what you’re up to.
-Check in with your closest friends or your favourite neighbour and tell them what’s up.
+Check in with your closest friends or your favourite neighbour and tell them what’s going on.
 Ask them to ring you or drop by if you go silent.